 You can hike year-round in Yosemite National Park.
 Lower elevation trails are often snow-free or packed out so that you can easily walk them in hiking boots (we recommend traction devices or hiking poles to keep from slipping), and snowshoes make it easy to keep hiking when the snow gets deeper.

 Yosemite’s hiking options are legendary.
-Walking is the perfect pace to appreciate all the small exquisitely beautiful details of this magnificent landscape.
+Walking is the perfect pace for appreciating all the small exquisitely beautiful details of this magnificent landscape.
 And even then, you’ll want to stop to enjoy your favorite scenes.

 In a dry year, you may be able to find snow-free hiking at lower elevations, like in Wawona or Yosemite Valley.
 A few of the most popular hiking trails on Yosemite Valley’s floor are even cleared of snow to make year-round access easier, such as the Lower Yosemite Fall loop.